Linear Koszul Duality II - Coherent sheaves on perfect sheaves: Introduction

 In Sections~\ref{sec:morphisms} and \ref{sec:basechange} we study the behaviour of this linear Koszul duality under natural operations: we prove compatibility results with respect to morphisms of perfect sheaves and base change.
-We will use these results in \cite{MRIM} to construct a geometric realization of the Iwahori--Matsumoto involution of affine Hecke algebras.
+These results are used in~\cite{MRIM} in the construction of the geometric realization of the Iwahori--Matsumoto involution of affine Hecke algebras.

 These compatibility properties are inspired by the results of the second author in \cite[\S 2]{R2}, and are quite similar to some compatibility properties of the Fourier transform on constructible sheaves (see \cite[\S 3.7]{KS}).
-In fact, we will make this similarity precise in \cite{MRFourier}, showing that our linear Koszul duality and a certain Fourier transform isomorphism in homology are related via the Chern character from equivariant $\Kth$-theory to (completed) equivariant Borel--Moore homology.
-This result will explain the relation between the geometric realization of the Iwahori--Matsumoto involution in \cite{MRIM} and the geometric realization of the Iwahori--Matsumoto involution for Lusztig's \emph{graded} affine Hecke algebras constructed in \cite{EM}; see \cite{MRFourier} for details.
+In fact, we make this similarity precise in \cite{MRFourier}, showing that our linear Koszul duality and a certain Fourier transform isomorphism in homology are related via the Chern character from equivariant $\Kth$-theory to (completed) equivariant Borel--Moore homology.
+This result explains the relation between the geometric realization of the Iwahori--Matsumoto involution in \cite{MRIM} and the geometric realization of the Iwahori--Matsumoto involution for Lusztig's \emph{graded} affine Hecke algebras constructed in \cite{EM}; see \cite{MRFourier} for details.